wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 ## View Data in Wavefront

-You can get a summary on your application and navigate to the Tracing Browser.
+When you get the link you are taken to the Services Dashboard where you can:

+* View details specific to a service of the application, such as the Request, Error, and Duration (RED) metrics.
+See [Explore the Default Service Dashboard](tracing_ui_overview.html#explore-the-default-service-dashboard) for details.
+* Click **See All {NAME} Traces** to navigate to the Tracing Browser and view the trace data of the {NAME} service.
-Once in the tracing browser you see the traces from the applIcation and the trace related to the error you created.
+  <br/>Once in the tracing browser, you see the traces from the application and the trace related to the error you created.

-{ADD OTHER COOLS THINGS}
+**ADD SHORT VIDEO**